ayonli/jsext/README.md

     workerId: number;
     /** Terminates the worker and abort the task. */ abort(): Promise<void>;
-    /** Retrieves the return value of the function. */ result(): Promise<T>;
+    /** Retrieves the return value of the function that has been called.. */ result(): Promise<T>;
     /** Iterates the yield value if the function returns a generator. */ iterate(): AsyncIterable<T>;
 }>;
 ```

-Runs a `script` in a worker thread that can be aborted during runtime.
+Runs a `script` in a worker thread or child process that can be aborted during runtime.

-In Node.js or Bun, the `script` can be either a CommonJS module or an ES module, and is relative to
+In Node.js and Bun, the `script` can be either a CommonJS module or an ES module, and is relative to
 the current working directory if not absolute.

-In browser or Deno, the `script` can only be an ES module, and is relative to the current URL
+In browser and Deno, the `script` can only be an ES module, and is relative to the current URL
 (or working directory for Deno) if not absolute.

 **Example (result)**